betaglot/plantabeta/docs/reference/Beta/BetaPython/Overview.md

 ## Python

-Use Python's syntax to code Put(Plant).
+Use Python's syntax to code PlantaBeta.

 ```py
 def Plant():